aptible/www.aptible.com/source/support/topics/enclave/about-services.md

 Services run in separate containers, and can be scaled independently.

-## Defining Services
+## Defining services

 Services for an app must be defined in one of two ways:

 - If your app has a git repository and contains a file named `Procfile` in the root of the repository , the Procfile will be used to define services.
-- Otherwise, if your app has a `CMD`, the `CMD` will be used to define a single service.
+- Otherwise, if your app has a `CMD` in its Docker image (or Dockerfile), the `CMD` will be used to define a single service.

-I your app has no Procfile nor `CMD`, Enclave will not be able to deploy it.
+If your app has no Procfile nor `CMD`, Enclave will not be able to deploy it.

 ### Procfile syntax